kiringodhwani/RustCheatSheet/README.md

 - assert_ne!() does the opposite of `assert_eq!()` and asserts that the two parameters passed into it are not equal.

 - **In the failure example just above**, **changing to `assert_ne!()`** instead of `assert_eq!()`, would give **`assert_ne!(4, add_two(2)=5)`** which evaluates to **true** and **doesn't panic.**

+- <ins>NOTE:</ins> **Both parameters passed into assert_eq! and assert_ne!() must implement the PartialEq and Debug traits**. **All of the primitive values and most of the standard library implement these two traits.** However, if we create our own structs and enums, then we will have to implement them ourselves.

+## Custom Failure Messages